ryandussault/Atompunk78s-BeamNG-Track-Generator-CLI-fork/readme.txt

 If you're struggling with anything message me and I'll almost certainly be able to help.

 Kindly note there's a licence attached to the program.
 It basically says:
- - You can freely distribute it as long as it is unmodified and you give credit
+ - You can freely distribute and modify it as long as you give credit
  - You can't profit off of it

 I'm flexible on these, so if the above is a problem just send me a message!